cmdalbem/portfolio/src/pages/meu-corre/index.md

-## Optimizing the core interaction: adding earnings
+## Optimizing the core interaction

 A lot of attention was put in the recording of earnings, since this would be the core activity the user need to do to get value from the app.
 From our research we understood this could be extremely cumbersome if not handled right, so we introduced 2 features:
 * **Quick add**: for the small, quick earnings of every day, a small modal allows to add it with very few taps.